SolraBizna/ars-init/README.md

 - Have a fictional copyright notice on the main menu.
     - Don't use real people or companies in a misleading way or they'll probably sue you and win.
     - *Do* take reasonable measures to ensure that you can still genuinely claim copyright on the game.
-- Include dated cultural and technological references: floppy disks, communists, landlines, "cyberspace", CRTs, newspapers, etc.
+- Include dated cultural and technological references: floppy disks, communists, landlines, "cyberspace", CRTs, newspapers, videotape, etc.